 Colombia’s economic growth makes it an attractive location for companies looking to expand to South America.
 If your company is taking advantage of this opportunity, you’ll need to obtain Colombia work visas for all foreign employees.
 However, not all businesses have the time or expertise to know how to get a work visa in Colombia.

-Types of Colombia Work Visas Available
+Types of Work Visas in Colombia

 Colombia changed its visa rules in December 2017 to create several different visa categories.
 The three main visa options include: